tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/next-changes.md

 ### Adding our query to our blog

+Remove all the code inside of the `getStaticProps` function and we can update it to use our own code.
 Since these pages are dynamic, we'll want to use the values we returned from `getStaticPaths` in our query.
 We'll destructure `params` to grab the `slug`, using it as a `relativePath`.
 As you'll recall the "Blog Posts" collection stores files in a folder called `_posts`, so we want to make a request for the relative path of our content.
 Meaning for the file located at `_posts/hello-world.md`, we only need to supply the relative portion of `hello-world.md`.

 ```js
 export const getStaticProps = async ({ params }) => {